Chapter 13. Dreamer, the End

 The Sith hesitated only long enough to throw his hood over his head, then he leaped through the fire to her side.

 There was no time to freeze the moment, the instant when he had her in his arms, her small body – he had no idea that she was this tiny – cradled carefully in his arms.
 His hands shook a little when he covered her face and neck gently, tucked her into his shoulder, and got to his feet.

 The flames seemed to have risen like a wall, barring his way.
 There was an agonizing moment when he couldn’t remember in which direction the gangway lay.
 He forced himself to think, to focus on escape and not the creature he held in his arms, on the strangely painful yet exhilarating emotions her proximity was affecting his body.

-That way.
 He drew in a deep breath, held her firmly and jumped through the flames.